Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - "One... unknown craft..."
 - "Thousands dead..."

-*Radek lifted his head from the glowing grid of the command table, frowning as the overlapping bursts of garbled comms fed through the speakers like a dozen voices screaming underwater.
+*Radek lifted his head from the glowing grid of the command table, frowning as the overlapping bursts of garbled comms fed through the speakers like a dozen voices screaming inside a closed chamber.
 He scanned the room.
 Every officer in the C.C.C. had frozen mid-task, posture rigid, eyes darting between monitors and each other.*

 *Panic wasn’t visible to the naked eye — it vibrated in the air.*